-This SUNY Telecommuting Program is a pilot that is effective through June 30, 2023, unless extended by SUNY.
-This SUNY Telecommuting Program is effective from March 31, 2022, with an expiration date of March 31, 2023, for PEF-represented employees.
-Where required by exigent operational concerns, SUNY System Administration reserves the right to suspend or terminate this telecommuting program prior to the expiration date.
+This SUNY Telecommuting Program is a pilot that is effective through June 30, 2026, unless extended by SUNY.
+Where required by exigent operational concerns, SUNY System Administration reserves the right to suspend or terminate this telecommuting program prior to that date.
 Should the Chancellor or their designee determine that such action is necessary, advance consultation with affected unions and reasonable advance notice to program participants will be provided to the greatest extent allowed by the exigent operational concerns on which the Chancellor's determination is based.
-Such suspension will be lifted after such exigent circumstance is alleviated.

-Attachments: Telecommuting Application and Work Plan Telecommuting Progress Report
+Attachment: Telecommuting Application and Work Plan Telecommuting Progress Report